abhi-kumar/opendetection/doc/doxygen/tutorials_doxygen/gsoc2016_blog_abhishek.md

 Happy Coding!!!!

-Classification of digits in Mnist Library  {#target1}
+Classification of digits in Mnist Library using CNN {#target1}
 ====

 The classification exampled added to the library involves usage of caffe library.
 The modalities and usage of the libraries can be studied at